usnistgov/IrradInterPy/README.md

 * wavelengths - list/array of wavelengths, units of nanometers
 * irradiances - list/array of irradiance measurements, units of W cm$^{-3}$ sr$^{-1}$
 * (lowerBound, upperBound) - tuple of lower and upper wavelength bounds to fit over
-* DegreesOfFreedom - fit degrees of freedom, determines number of coefficients of A $_n$
+* DegreesOfFreedom - fit degrees of freedom, determines number of coefficients of A$_n$

 Returned from `GrayBodyCoefficients` are:
 * list of coefficients of A$_n$